 Till what age co-sleeping should be practiced

 Co-sleeping is considered to be a healthy practice by many health professionals and hence parents are often seen sharing bedrooms with their children in many households.
-But the real question is even if the practice of co-sleeping safe and healthy, how long should it be practiced?
+But the real question is even if the practice of co-sleeping safe and healthy, how long should it be practised?
 Is there any particular time limit or age limitation to this practice?
 The answer for this is yes, there is and should definitely be an age limitation for co-sleeping.
-Research has shown that co-sleeping should be practiced only till a child is 5 to 6 years old.
+Research has shown that co-sleeping should be practised only till a child is 5 to 6 years old.
 Till this age, a child should be allowed to sleep with his parents, as it makes them feel safer and also comfort them.
 But after that the child should be made to sleep in independent bedrooms, so as to make them independent.
 By doing so parents not just make the child independent but also tend to set out healthy boundaries for the family in all.

 How should parents convince a child to sleep in their independent bedrooms

 Once a child starts sleeping with his parents sharing their bedrooms, it may get difficult for the child to sleep alone in the beginning.
 It is parent's job to convince the child to sleep in separate bedrooms.
 But how are they going to do that?
 It may sound tough in the beginning but may be not so difficult once a parent decides that he or she has to break the practice of co-sleeping.
 Here's how parents can convince their child to do so:

 - If it is difficult for a child to sleep in separate bedrooms, then parents need to discuss the issues with their children.
 Do see to it that this discussion is done during day time and not when the child is about to sleep or during night times.

 - If your child has a habit of taking afternoon naps, then start from allowing him to take these naps alone in his or her bedroom.
 Make it a common practice for few days and thus convince him to try out the same thing in the night.